 Hello and welcome!
-I am a recent University of Toronto graduate, with a PhD in Art History and Aegean Archaeology.
-I wanted to become an archaeologist since I was 7 years old, although astronaut came in close second (Elon, I’m available for SpaceX!).
-Over the last 10 years I had the opportunity of following my dream and excavating at several amazing sites on Crete, in Italy, and in Spain.
+I am a current postdoctoral researcher at the University of Helsinki.
+Over the last 12 years I had the opportunity of following my dream and excavating at several amazing sites on Crete, in Italy, and in Spain.
 I built this webpage to serve as a visual resume of my past and current research projects, broader academic interests and pursuits.
-This year, I am also starting a blog called Backpack Archaeologist, where I explore the history of archaeological monuments and spaces through visual storytelling and photography.
-Feel free to follow along on Instagram and the Backpack Archaeologist Blog, and contact me if you have any questions!
+Feel free to follow me on social media or contact me if you have any questions!

 Networks in Archaeology